lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)

 ## 10A - Objective(s) of this step of the analysis.
-Using the results stored in gene_exp.diff from the previous cuffdiff run as well as Uniprot and Entrez Nucleotide websites (for protein functional annotation), we will build a summary table of the genes that were (statistically) significantly differentially expressed in the absence of thiamine when compared with in the presence of thiamine.
+Using the results stored in gene_exp.diff from the previous step as well as two online resources, Uniprot and Entrez Nucleotide (for protein functional annotation), we will build a summary table of the genes that were (statistically) significantly differentially expressed in the absence of thiamine (Thi-; treatment) versus in the presence of thiamine (Thi+; control).

-The method is to link the genes along with their FPKMs, log2 FC, and q-value from cuffdiff with NCBI protein IDs and known descriptions of their functions from Uniprot and Entrez Nucleotide.
+Our method is to join two sub-tables, derived from merged.gtf and gene_exp.diff, along the Tuxedo Suite ID field that they share.
+We will build a table that contains differentially expressed (**DE**) genes along with their FPKMs, log2 fold changes, and q-values (from gene_exp.diff) along with their NCBI protein IDs (from merged.gtf) and known descriptions of their functions (from Uniprot and Entrez Nucleotide).

 ## 10B - Files involved.
-- **gene_exp.diff**
+### Files to build sub-tables
-    - value_1
+**gene_exp.diff**

-        - FPKM for the gene in Thiamine+ samples
+**merged.gtf**

-    - value_2
+### DE genes summary table
-        - FPKM for the gene in Thiamine- samples
+**DE_genes_summary_table.xlsx**

 ## 10C - Specific commands used in the analysis.
 Columns we'll need in our summary table: